Mean Streak (song)

 "Mean Streak" is a song by Cliff Richard and the Drifters (who would later become the Shadows), released in May 1959 as their fourth single.
-It peaked at number 10 on the UK Singles Chart.
+It peaked at number 10 on the New Musical Express.

 Background and release

 "Mean Streak" was written by former Drifters member Ian Samwell and producer Norrie Paramor under the pseudonym Joseph Seener.
-However, the latter is not originally credited on the release of the single.
+However, the latter was not originally credited on the release of the single.

-Despite reaching a respectable number 10 position on the singles chart, "Mean Streak" would have fared better were it not having to compete in the charts with its flip side "Never Mind", which peaked at number 21.
+Despite reaching a respectable number 10 position on the New Musical Express Top 30 (the canonical official UK Singles Chart), "Mean Streak" would have fared better were it not having to compete in the charts with its flip side "Never Mind", which peaked at number 21.
+In comparison, on other major UK charts at the time, Disc, Melody Maker and Record Mirror, where the two songs jointly charted, the peak positions were higher.